saikotek/docs/pages/storage_and_backup/object_storage/s3_bucket_lifecycle/guide.en-gb.md

 ///

-/// details | Expire objects in a non-versionned buckets with overlapping prefixes
+/// details | Expire objects in a non-versioned bucket with overlapping prefixes

 In the following configuration, there are 2 lifecycle rules:

 - rule "123456" permanently deletes all objects prefixed "old" 30 days after their creation
 - rule "456789" permanently deletes all objects prefixed "old/logs" 65 days after their creation

 The same set of objects are eligible to both lifecycle rule.
-In this case, the first rule will apply after 30 days and the second rule will then be ignored because the objets will have already been removed.
+In this case, the first rule will apply after 30 days and the second rule will then be ignored because the objects will have been removed already.

 ```JSON
 {